Find Grad Schools

 Find Schools Near

-What You Need to Know About Wholesale and Manufacturing Sales Representative
+All About Wholesale and Manufacturing Sales Representatives

-Job Description: Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
+Position Description Sell goods for wholesalers or manufacturers to businesses or groups of individuals.
 Work requires substantial knowledge of items sold.

 • Buy products from manufacturers or brokerage firms and distribute them to wholesale and retail clients.

-Wholesale & Manufacturing Sales Representative Skills
+What a Wholesale & Manufacturing Sales Representative Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.